-NGO governanceWWF's European Policy Programme is organised as a Belgian AISBL (association internationale sans but lucratif/international).
-WWF European Policy Office's statutes are available from the Moniteur Belge.
+GovernanceWWF's European Policy Programme is organised as a Belgian AISBL and our statutes are published in the Moniteur Belge.

 The key bodies of the governance structure are:

-Strategy BoardThe European Office strategy board meets 2-3 times a year.
-It brings together representatives of seven WWF National Organisations in Europe plus WWF International.
-It is currently chaired by Lovisa Hagberg of WWF Sweden.
-Other members include WWF Belgium, Denmark, France, Germany, Italy, Netherlands, United Kingdom and the Danube-Carpathian office in Austria.
+The Strategy BoardThe strategy board meets twice a year to advise on the running of our office and to oversee strategy and implementation plans.
+It brings together representatives of twelve WWF National Organisations and Programme Offices in Europe and WWF International.
+Its current chair is Lovisa Hagberg of WWF Sweden.
+Other members include representatives from WWF Belgium, France, Germany, Greece, Netherlands, Poland, Spain, United Kingdom, Austria and the Danube-Carpathian office and Mediterranean offices.

 The strategy board has advisory responsibilities for the running of the office and oversees strategy and implementation plans but does not have formal decision-making powers.
 It is convened twice a year.

-The General AssemblyThe General Assembly is the legal decision-making body of the European Policy Programme and the accountable committee to the Belgian authorities for the proper and transparent administration and functioning of the office.
-It is comprised of one organisational member (WWF International) and four individual members.
+The General AssemblyThe General Assembly is the legal decision-making body of the European Policy Programme.
+It is also accountable to the Belgian authorities for the proper and transparent administration and functioning of the office.
+It consists of one organisational member (WWF International) and four individual members.